 This study aimed to provide novel insights into diabetes mortality clustering in Guangdong Province.
-We estimated the mortality of T2DM in Guangdong using spatiotemporal clustering analysis, identified districts and counties, preliminarily high-risk explored their association with economic development and relevant air pollutants, and analyzed the contributing risk factors for further research.
+We estimated the mortality of T2DM in Guangdong using spatiotemporal clustering analysis, identified preliminarily high-risk districts and counties, their with explored association economic development and relevant air pollutants, and analyzed the contributing risk factors for further research.
 Spatiotemporal cluster analysis is crucial for understanding the dynamics of T2DM mortality.
 By identifying geographic hotspots and temporal peaks, this approach provides insight into targeted public health interventions.
 The integration of spatial and temporal dimensions allows a nuanced exploration of the influence of environmental and socioeconomic factors, which is essential for effective diabetes prevention and control strategies.